naga-satish/interview-preparation/ETL-ELT.md

 ## Data Transformation and Quality

-1. **What are the most common data transformation operations in ETL?**
+### 1. What are the most common data transformation operations in ETL?

    - **Filtering**: Removing unwanted records based on conditions
    - **Mapping**: Converting source fields to target schema